3.3 The Permit Application Process (Non-Emergency Work)

 3.3.5 Permit Application Review and Issuance (for Street Opening, Building Operations/ Construction Activity, and Sidewalk Construction Permits)

 Permit Review is the process by which NYC DOT reviews permit applications and supporting documentation and makes determinations regarding the issuance of permits and permit stipulations.
-In some cases, applications and supporting documentation must be submitted in person, however the majority of permit applications may be submitted online.
+Applications are submitted online utilizing the NYCStreets Permit Management system.

-Following are the steps for permit application, review and issuance at the central Permit Office:
+Following are the steps for permit application, review and issuance:

-1. The applicant submits permit application, proof of insurance (originally supplied during the registration process) and supporting documentation for review as to accuracy and completeness.
+1. The applicant submits the online permit application, and supporting documentation for review.

-2. If the application and its supporting documentation are accepted, the OCMC Project Manager (PM) reviews the application and all associated documents and adds the permit stipulations to the permit application.
-View the most commonly issued permit stipulations or see Appendix F, Permit Stipulations.
+2. If the application and its supporting documentation are complete, the OCMC Project Manager (PM) reviews the application and all associated documents and adds the permit stipulations to the permit application.

-4. During the processing of the permit, if there is a hold, the applicant is notified of the type of hold and the steps the applicant must take to release the hold.
+3. During the processing of the permit, if there is a hold, the applicant is notified via email of the type of hold and the steps the applicant must take to release the hold.
 Section 3.5 Other Provisions Pertaining to Permits contains more information on holds.

-5. If there is no hold, the permit is issued to the applicant after appropriate payment is received.
-The central Permit Office accepts money orders, company checks, certified checks and most major credit cards as payment for permit fees.
+4. If there is no hold, the permit is issued to the applicant after appropriate payment is received.

 3.3.6 Permit Renewals and Re-Issuances (for Street Opening, Building Operations/Construction Activity, and Sidewalk Construction Permits)

 Permits that have expired may be reissued only within 30 days time sensitive requirement of expiration.
-The permittee may apply for a re-issuance online, or in-person by accessing either the Application to Re-Issue Permits or the Application to Re-Issue Governmental Work Permit(s).
-These forms may also be found in Appendix B, Forms.
+The permittee may apply for a re-issuance online.
 Re-issued permits will not apply retroactively and are subject to new permit stipulations.
 The permittee must attach a copy of the original permit to the application when requesting a re-issuance and all applicable reviews and fees will apply.
 If the permit has been expired for more than 30 days time sensitive requirement, a new permit application must be submitted.